 2026 Tournament Rules

-RULES ACCEPTANCE: All rules, including those published in print or on the website, are subject to change without notice.
+All rules, including those published in print or on the website, are subject to change without notice.
 It is the sole responsibility of all participants, including anglers, captains, crews, and guests, to know and follow the Tournament Rules as published and as amended during the Captain’s Meeting.
 By entering this Tournament and paying entry fees, all participants agree to abide by the Tournament Rules and accept the decisions of the Tournament Committee as final and binding.
 Tournament start times, fishing times, and eligible ports of departure may be changed by the Tournament Committee without advance notice.
 Rules presented at the Captain’s Meeting shall take precedence over any previously published written rules.
 The Tournament Committee may retain any fish for display, testing, or study at its discretion.
 The Tournament Committee also reserves the right to use, publish, edit, and distribute any submitted videos for any lawful purpose.

-REGISTRATION & MANDATORY CAPTAINS MEETING: Entries may be submitted prior to August 6th, 2026, on the website (grandlagoonbillfishclassic.com) or by mailing the completed Tournament Entry Form and payment to the address listed on the form.
-The entry fee is $1,750 per team plus applicable sales tax.
-Payments can be made by cash, check, or credit card (subject to a 3.5% processing fee).
+Entries may be submitted prior to August 5th, 2026, on the website (grandlagoonbillfishclassic.com).
+The entry fee is $1,600 per team plus applicable sales tax.
+Payments can be made by cash or credit card (subject to a 3% processing fee).
 Teams must have a representative attend the mandatory Captains Meeting and sign out upon its conclusion.
 Failure to sign out will result in disqualification from the tournament without a refund.
 Any rule changes will be announced and discussed at the Captains Meeting.

 By signing out at the Captain’s Meeting, the captain, owner, or registered angler acknowledges that they understand and agree to abide by all tournament rules, including any changes or clarifications made during the meeting.
 They confirm receipt of the tournament designator and acknowledge that all billfish caught—whether released or boated—must be videoed with GPS date and time, indicator, and all other tournament requirements.
 All billfish must be promptly reported via VHF Channel 72 to a Committee Boat or by phone at 850-832-9022.
 Failure to comply may result in disqualification of the fish.
 Release videos must also meet specific criteria, including demonstrating a healthy release.

-WITHDRAWAL POLICY: If a team pre-registers and withdraws before on-site registration begins, they will be refunded all fees minus processing fees.
+If a team pre-registers and withdraws before on-site registration begins, they will be refunded all fees minus processing fees.
 If a team registers (pre- or on-site) and withdraws after on-site registration begins but before signing out at the Captain’s Meeting, they will be refunded all optional cash award entries minus processing fees, as well as the base entry fee minus processing fees, and 10% for tournament expenses.
 No refunds will be issued for withdrawals after signing out at the Captain’s Meeting.

-PERMITS, LICENSING & JUDGING: Tournament judging follows only the official tournament rules.
+Tournament judging follows only the official tournament rules.
 Teams must comply with all applicable federal and Florida laws, including fishing licenses, size and bag limits, and other regulations.
 An Atlantic Highly Migratory Species (HMS) Angling Permit is required, and all anglers must hold a valid Florida Saltwater Fishing License.
 For license information, visit myfwc.com/license/recreational/saltwater-fishing or call 888-347-4356.
 For federal HMS permits, visit hmspermits.noaa.gov.

-WEIGH IN PROCEDURES: Scales will be open on Saturday, August 8th, 2026, from 5:00–8:00 PM (CT) at Lighthouse Marina, 5325 N. Lagoon Dr., Panama City Beach, FL 32408 (30.1493N LAT / 85.74454W LONG).
+Scales will be open on Saturday, August 8th, 2026, from 5:00–8:00 PM (CT) at Lighthouse Marina, 5325 N. Lagoon Dr., Panama City Beach, FL 32408 (30.1493N LAT / 85.74454W LONG).
 All fish must arrive by water on the boat from which they were caught.
 Boats weighing fish or submitting billfish scorecards and video must be in line outside the marina and acknowledged by the weighmaster on VHF Ch.
 72 at least 30 minutes before scales close.
 Do not approach the weigh dock until directed by tournament staff.
 A team member must stay with the fish until weigh-in is complete and must verify the weight or Catch & Release points by signature.

-TAIL TAGS: Before fish are offloaded from the boat, a tail tag must be filled out for each fish to be weighed.
+Before fish are offloaded from the boat, a tail tag must be filled out for each fish to be weighed.
 The team should fill out the tail tag completely, except for time, weight, length, and signature, which will be filled out at the scales.

-TACKLE RULES: It is expected that teams will uphold the highest level of integrity and sportsmanship and compete in the spirit of the IGFA Saltwater Equipment and Angling rules.
+It is expected that teams will uphold the highest level of integrity and sportsmanship and compete in the spirit of the IGFA Saltwater Equipment and Angling rules.
 Any member of the team may set the hook and fight the fish or may set the hook and pass the rod to another team member within the first minute, but the rod may only be passed one time; the angler must then fight the fish unassisted.
 Electric reels may not be used to fight tournament fish.

-ELIGIBLE FISH TO BE WEIGHED:
+ELIGIBLE FISH TO BE WEIGHED

-Blue Marlin: 115” minimum Lower Jaw Fork Length (“LJFL”)
+Swordfish (Optional Cash Award Category Only): 47” minimum Lower Jaw Fork Length (“LJFL”)

 Dolphin/Wahoo/Tuna: 15 lbs. minimum